What is Azure Web App? Create an Azure Web App

-In Publish target window Select ‘Create New’ option and click on Publish button.
+In Publish target window Select the ‘Create New’ option and click on Publish button.

 In Create App Service dialogue box, fill in the Azure Subscription.

-The Visual studio start creating the web app in Azure and deploys the application.
+The Visual studio starts creating the web app in Azure and deploys the application.

 Continuous Deployment with Visual Studio

-Create a web app in Azure portal as described in step by step section above.
+Create a web app in the Azure portal as described in step by step section above.

 Create an Asp.Net Core application in Visual Studio.

-Login to Azure Portal and select the web app created in previous section.
+Login to Azure Portal and select the web app created in the previous section.